plattnotpratt/memory/README.md

-# Simon
+# Memory
-**Description:** This is a memory game.
-The score is calculated by the number of rounds which you remember.
-Start by pressing any button.
-The game will then give you random selections from the four buttons and you have to remember the new selection plus all past selections in order to progress.
+**Description:** This is a game where cards flip over revealing a unique color, and then flip back over. there are two colors that match and you are tasked with matching them.
+Once the colors are matched then the cards are removed.
+The fewer guesses over the number of cards in the grid determins your score.